 The shutter on the X-H1 has been completely reworked, and is one more feature that brings it closer to DSLRs.
 Fuji calls it “Feather-touch” and they aren’t kidding.
 With previous cameras, it’s easy to dismiss image review with a quick tap of the shutter release.
 With the X-H1, I find myself accidentally snapping photos instead.

 This has it’s advantages though.
 Steady handheld shots will be easier to get without introducing camera shake, as will the quick capture of carefully-timed photographs.
-It will take some getting used to and will ultimately come down to preference, but for the most part, it’s an improvement.
+It will take some getting used to, and will ultimately come down to preference.

 Another consideration is your backup body.
 This shutter could be reason enough to use two X-H1’s as opposed to having an X-T2 as your second body.
 It really is that different.

 68 points of weather sealing on the body—5 more than the X-T2—plus another 26 on the VPB-XH1 battery grip.
 The X-H1 can withstand temperatures at least as cold as -10˚C, but do keep in mind that batteries do not like cold, so be sure to keep them in a warm place.

 The X-H1 features a solid, all magnesium chassis that’s 125% as thick as the X-T2 or X-Pro2.
 Multiplied across the X, Y, and Z axis, we get a chassis that has almost twice the metal volume.

 Bottom Plate and Tripod Mount